 Industry real facilities

-You will train on lots of different consuls, either that we have or that are hired in.
-This includes: Lighting consuls - ETC Eos, GrandMA 2 and GrandMA 3, Avolites, Chamsys; Visualisation - Vision, WYSIWYG; Video - D3 Hippotiser, Notch, AutoCad and Vector Works
+You will train on lots of different consoles, either that we have or that are hired in.
+This includes: Lighting consoles - ETC Eos, GrandMA 2 and GrandMA 3, Avolites, Chamsys; Visualisation - Vision, WYSIWYG; Video - D3 Hippotiser, Notch, AutoCad and Vector Works

 Course content is regularly reviewed to keep it relevant and current.
 Course modules are therefore subject to change.

 You will begin to learn the practical and technical skills of the creative lighting control specialist and contextualise these in a developing understanding of the creative and performing industries.

 These skills will be developed through laboratory work, projects and experience in simulated professional contexts.
 On completion of level 4, you will be able to: